tiiuae/ghaf/docs/src/ref_impl/build_and_run.md

     ```
     nix build github:tiiuae/ghaf#generic-x86_64-debug
     ```
-2. After the build is completed, prepare a USB boot media with the target image you built:
+2. After the build is completed, prepare a USB boot media with the target image you built using the `flash.sh` script:
     ```
-    dd if=./result/nixos.img of=/dev/<YOUR_USB_DRIVE> bs=32M status=progress oflag=direct
+    ./packages/flash/flash.sh -d /dev/<YOUR_USB_DRIVE> -i result/<IMAGE_NAME>
     ```
 3. Boot the computer from the USB media.